mvolkmann/blog/src/smalltalk/25-parsing-code.md

 - `ReturnNode` - caret return of a specified value or implicit return of `self`

-  This has an `expr` instance variable.
+  This has an `expr` instance variable that holds the expression whose value is returned.

 - `TemporariesDeclarationNode` - temporary variable declarations (plural) found at the start of a method or block

   This class is specific to Cuis Smalltalk.

 - `TemporaryDeclarationNode` - temporary variable declaration (singular) found at the start of a method or block

   This class is specific to Cuis Smalltalk.